hsaidi5/POOSD-Project/artifacts/architechture.md

 # Input/Output

-The architecture of our product will be using a jsut-in-time reading scheme when reading files.
+The architecture of our product will be using a just-in-time reading scheme when reading files.
 This is because the files will be used to save and retrieve information about the user's courses and their respective credit hours.

 # Error Processing